-Any SEC Party that is looking to raise a new modification needs only to submit this email to us containing their draft problem statement – there is no form you need to fill in at this stage.
+Any SEC Party that is looking to raise a new modification needs only to submit this form or email to us containing their draft problem statement.
 Your draft problem statement will be developed into a full proposal during the first part of the process, the Development Stage.

 Please note that we will provide a review of your draft problem statement as a Critical Friend, before it is formally raised as a Draft Proposal.
 We aim to return our comments to you within five Working Days of you submitting your proposal, so please allow for this in any timescales.
 Furthermore, we are only seeking a description of the problem at this stage – no work will be done on solutions during the Development Stage.

 The Panel has established the Change Sub-Committee to oversee the assessment of new Draft Proposals through the Development Stage, to a point where the problem statement can be agreed, and the proposal is ready to be converted to a Modification Proposal.
 This group is currently being stood up, and the Panel will fulfill this role in the interim.

 Guidance on the new Development Stage can be found in the following series of articles:

 - Part 1: What is the problem you are trying to resolve?

 - Part 2: A journey begins with the first step – and the support of a critical friend